-Large amounts of ash, slag and dust are generated in boilers within thermal energy plants, which, together with fly ash from coal, reach the amount of 7.04 million tons, i.e., they make up 77% of the total amount of generated industrial waste (Report on the state of environment of RS, 2023).
+Large amounts of ash, slag and dust are generated in boilers within thermal energy plants, which, together with fly ash from coal, reach the amount of 7.04 million tons, i.e., they make up 79% of the total amount of generated industrial waste (Report on the state of environment of RS, 2022).
 Other types of waste originating from thermal processes also have significant share in this type of waste: unprocessed slag and waste from slag processing from the iron and steel industry, calcium-based solid waste created in the gas desulphurisation process.
 This is followed by quantities of solidified and other wastes from waste treatment plants, excavation and soil generated in construction activities, glass, plastic and wood containing hazardous substances and sludge from washing, cleaning, peeling, centrifugation and separation.

-When talking only about hazardous waste, 80 thousand tons of hazardous waste were produced in 2022.
+When talking only about hazardous waste, the Agency received reports on the way of handling 49,249 t or 80%.
 The largest share of the amount of hazardous waste disposed of is sludge and filter cakes from the gas treatment process, which contain hazardous substances.
 Significant amounts of hazardous waste sent to recycling treatment include separately collected electrolyte from batteries and accumulators, solid particles from the casting process of non-ferrous metals and waste containing oils.
 Solid wastes from gas treatment processes containing hazardous substances and hazardous components removed from discarded equipment make the largest amounts of hazardous waste reported by waste generators as being exported.
 The existing infrastructure for special waste streams treatment is insufficient.
 The existing infrastructure for medical waste management in Serbia consists of a network of central and local treatment sites, located within healthcare institutions.
 These include treatment of waste subject to special requirements due to the prevention of infection, and comprise sterilisation in devices for low-temperature treatment of a part of medical waste, which can then be landfilled, disinfection/sterilisation of infectious waste and sharp objects, and crushing/grinding of sterilised waste.
-Open-type facilities for animal waste treatment that apply basic processing methods are located in Sombor (the closure of this facility is planned), Cuprija and Indija.
+Open-type facilities for animal waste treatment that apply basic processing methods are located in Sombor (the closure of this facility is planned), Ćuprija and Inđija.
 There are several facilities for the mechanical treatment of cables, for use of copper and other metals, as well as for treatment of waste electric and electronic equipment.

 Dumpsites are a special problem in the Republic of Serbia.
 These sites do not receive large quantities of waste, but waste disposed of there is often hazardous one from households or agriculture (plant protection products packaging, animal carcasses, etc.).
-The real problem is actually their number, where a total of 2689 dumpsites were reported (as of 25 May 2022).
-There are no reported illegal landfills in only 3 cities of the Republic of Serbia.
+The real problem is actually their number, where a total of 3,044 dumpsites were reported (as of 25 May 2022), of which local self-government units reported 2,641 and citizens 403.